 - a.
 Principle II.D.2. indicates that Minnesota public pension plans be funded on an actuarial basis, with its Entry Age Normal Cost Method normal cost, administrative expense, and amortization of unfunded actuarial accrued liability requirements be regularly determined and be funded on a current basis.
 Specifically, the principle states: - II.D.2.
 Actuarial Funding of Pension Benefits - a.
 Retirement benefits in Minnesota defined benefit plans should be funded on an actuarial basis. - b.
 Currently earned pension plan service credit, as measured by the actuarially determined entry age normal cost of the defined benefit pension plan, should be funded on a current basis. - c.
 The administrative expenses of the defined benefit pension plan should be funded on a current basis. - d.
 Existing unfunded actuarial accrued liabilities of the defined benefit pension plan should be amortized over a reasonable period of time, and that amortization period should be related to the average working career of the membership of the pension plan, but not to exceed forty years. - b.
 Recent Variant Public Pension Legislation.
-Eleven items of 1997-2007 pension legislation are potentially at variance with the principle: - 1.
+Sixteen items of 1997-2008 pension legislation are potentially at variance with the principle: - 1.
 In 1997, a requirement for a quadrennial projection actuarial valuation was added as an alternative measure of the actuarial cost of defined benefit plans (Laws 1997, Ch.
 233, Art.
 1, Sec.
 2 and 57). - 2.
 Also in 1997, a reverse amortization requirement determination was authorized for MSRS-Correctional and for the State Patrol Retirement Plan, both of which had become fully funded (Laws 1997, Ch.
 233, Art.
 1, Sec.
 59). - 3.
 In 2000, retroactive to July 1, 1990, the city contributions toward the normal cost requirements of the Minneapolis Fire and Minneapolis Police Relief Associations were permitted to be underpaid by the amount of any employee contribution amounts allocated to the health insurance escrow account rather than to the given association's special fund and if the second "thirteenth check" is payable, the city normal cost contribution requirement for that year to that association was waived (Laws 2000, Ch.
 461, Art.
 17, Sec.
-3 and 4).

-- 4. In 2000, also, for the Minneapolis Firefighters Relief Association and the Minneapolis Police Relief Association, any post full-funded condition unfunded actuarial accrued liability must be amortized on level-dollar basis over a 15-year period (Laws 2000, Ch.
+3 and 4). - 4.
+In 2000, also, for the Minneapolis Firefighters Relief Association and the Minneapolis Police Relief Association, any post full-funded condition unfunded actuarial accrued liability must be amortized on level-dollar basis over a 15-year period (Laws 2000, Ch.
 461, Art.
 17, Sec.
 5). - 5.
 Additionally, in 2000, the actuarial value of assets definition on which unfunded actuarial accrued liability and amortization determinations was made was revised (Laws 2000, Ch.
 461, Art.
 1, Sec.
 3). - 6.
 Also in 2000, the reverse amortization requirement determination was extended to all Minnesota public pension plans except the Minneapolis Firefighters Relief Association and the Minneapolis Police Relief Association (Laws 2000, Ch.
 461, Sec.
 6). - 7.
 In 2001, the amortization target date for PERA-General was extended to 2031 (First Special Session Laws 2001, Ch.
 10, Art.
 11, Sec.
-18). - 8.
-In 2003, the Legislators Retirement Plan was revised from a terminal funded plan to a "pay as you go" plan, with appropriations to be made form the state general fund to MSRS as necessary to pay benefits (Laws 2003, First Special Session, Ch.
-1, Art.
-1, Sec.
-3 and 136). - 9.
-In 2004, the Minneapolis Police Relief Association amortization date was extended from December 31, 2010, to December 31, 2020 (Laws 2004, Ch.
-267, Art.
-18). - 10.
-In 2005, the Bloomington Fire Department Relief Association amortization date was extended from December 31, 2010, to December 31, 2020 (Laws 2005, First Special Session, Ch.
-8, Art.
-11, Sec.
-1 and 3). - 11.
-In 2006, the full funding date for the Teachers Retirement Association (TRA) was reset to June 30, 2037 (Laws 2007, Ch.
-277, Art.
-3, Sec.
-34).
+18).